-On June 30, 2016, the U.S. President signed the Puerto Rico Oversight, Management, and Economic Stability Act ("PROMESA"), which grants the Commonwealth and its component units access to an orderly mechanism to restructure their debts in exchange for significant federal oversight over the Commonwealth's finances through the creation of the Financial Oversight and Management Board for Puerto Rico (the "Oversight Board").
-Following the enactment of PROMESA, the Governor signed Executive Order (EO)-2016-030, declaring the Commonwealth to be in state of emergency and declaring a moratorium on the Commonwealth's obligation to make payments on bonds and notes issued or guaranteed by the Commonwealth.
-As further discussed in Note 6 to the financial statements, Act No. 29 of June 30, 1972, provides for the Commonwealth's general fund to fund any deficiencies from the municipalities in the Agency's debt service coverage.
+As further discussed in Note 5 to the financial statements, Act No. 29 of June 30, 1972, provides for the Commonwealth's general fund to fund any deficiencies from the municipalities in the Agency's debt service coverage.
 The Agency has never required the assistance of the Commonwealth to cover such debt service requirements.
 If the Commonwealth's assistance is required in the future, there is no assurance that the Commonwealth's general fund will be able to cover such deficiency, as such ability is dependent on the availability of funds from the Commonwealth, which in turn depends on budgetary appropriations made by the Legislature and the certification of such allocation by the Oversight Board.
+The Legislature has no obligation to make such appropriation.